 The Board of Directors established the Audit Committee on April 15, 2015 and revised the charter as of March 25, 2021.
 Effective upon the uplisting of our common stock to Nasdaq on February 16, 2021, our Audit Committee charter complies with Section 3(a)(58)(A) of the Exchange Act and Nasdaq Rule 5605.
 The Audit Committee was established to oversee the Company's corporate accounting and financial reporting processes and audits of its financial statements.
 The members of our Audit Committee are Messrs.
 Lawrence, Dumont, Cannon, Dr. Moel, and Ms. Rodriguez.
 The Board of Directors determined that Messrs.
-Lawrence, Dumont, Cannon, Dr. Moel, and Ms. Rodriguez are independent under SEC Rule 10A-3(b)(1) and Nasdaq Rule 5605(a)(2).
-The Board has determined that all current members of the Audit Committee are "financially literate" as interpreted by the Board in its business judgment.
+Lawrence, Dumont, Cannon, Dr. Moel, and Ms. Rodriguez.
+The Board of Directors determined that all current members of the Audit Committee are "financially literate" as interpreted by the Board in its business judgment.
 No members of the Audit Committee have been qualified as an audit committee financial expert, as defined in the applicable rules of the SEC because the Board believes that the Company's status as a smaller reporting company does not require expertise beyond financial literacy.